jazzfan2/anagrams/README.md

 # Description:
 anagrams.py is a Python3 program that finds all word-*COMBINATIONS* in a given language that form an anagram of the (combination of) word(s) - whether or not existing(!) - given as argument(s).
-Each matching combination of words appears in one distinct word sequence.

-anagrams.py offers options to set:
+anagrams.py offers options to chose:
 - language: only one at the time, default language is Dutch;
 - minimum length of words in matching combination;
 - maximum number of words in matching combination;
 - a (quoted sequence of) word(s) that must be part of the matching combination (length not restricted);
-- characters to be excluded from match (in order to avoid dots, apostrophs etc.).
+- characters to be excluded from match (in order to avoid dots, apostrophs etc.);
+- to permute word order of matching word combinations (default only 1 word order).

 The results are sent to standard output and can be piped to e.g. 'less' or other utilities and applications.